Filmography

 St. Elmo (Fox Film Corporation) Distributed by: Fox Film Corporation.
 Length: 6 reels, 5,778 feet.
 General Release: August 15, 1923.
 Presented by: William Fox.
 Director: Jerome Storm.
 Writers: Augusta Jane Evans (story [St. Elmo, an 1866 bestselling novel]) and Jules G. Furthman (scenario).
 Cinematography: Joe August.
 Cast: John Gilbert, Barbara La Marr, Bessie Love, Warner Baxter, Nigel De Brulier, and Lydia Knott.
 No surviving prints of this film are known to exist.

 Synopsis: Plantation owner St. Elmo Thornton (John Gilbert), betrayed by his best friend, Murray Hammond (Warner Baxter), and fiancée, Agnes Hunt (Barbara La Marr)—a woman who sought his money so she could make off with Murray—kills Murray in an altercation and wanders the world an angry, disillusioned man.
-Returning to his plantation, he encounters his mother’s houseguest, Edna Earle (Bessie Love), the blacksmith’s daughter.
+Returning to his plantation, he encounters his mother’s houseguest, Edna Earle (Bessie Love).
 Edna’s faithfulness and decency rekindle St. Elmo’s faith in mankind and the two fall in love.
 St. Elmo becomes a minister and marries Edna.

 Strangers of the Night (Louis B. Mayer Productions) Distributed by: Metro Pictures.
 Length: 8 reels, 7,792 feet.
 General Release: September 5, 1923.
 Presented by: Louis B. Mayer.
 Produced by: Fred Niblo.
 Director: Fred Niblo.
 Writers: Walter Hackett (story [Captain Applejack, a 1921 play]), C. Gardner Sullivan (adaptation), Bess Meredyth (scenario), and Renaud (titles).
 Cinematography: Alvin Wyckoff.
 Set Design: Robert Ellis.
 Film Editor: Lloyd Nosler.
 Cast: Matt Moore, Enid Bennett, Barbara La Marr, Robert McKim, Mathilde Brundage, Emily Fitzroy, Otto Hoffman, and Thomas Ricketts.
 No surviving prints of this film are known to exist.